joseangelmt/CopyAppConfigToOutputDirectory/README.md

 # CopyAppConfigToOutputDirectory

-Nuget package that copy App.Config files to the output directory in C++ projects
+This _NuGet_ package simply adds a _PostBuildEvent_ that copies the _App.config_ file located in the project directory to the output directory and with the name of the created executable/dll.